 Wildlife & Activities

-While staying at Chiawa guests can explore the beautiful Lower Zambezi National Park either on foot with an armed guide or can enjoy excellent game viewing on both day and night game drives in open 4×4 vehicles.
+While staying at Chiawa guests can explore the beautiful Lower Zambezi National Park either on foot with an armed guide or can enjoy excellent wildlife viewing on both day and night drives in open 4×4 vehicles.
 Canoeing on the Zambezi River is also a great way to view the birds and mammals along the riverbank, or for those who want the more relaxed option sundowner cruises can be organised.
+Guests can also visit the “Mud-Wallow Hide” that provides an eye-to-toe level viewing perspective and the opportunity to view wildlife at night with specialist night vision equipment.
 Chiawa’s guiding team is also on hand to assist those who wish to fish for the world’s most aggressive fresh-water fish – the tiger fish – and a strict catch and release policy is observed.